 Why Free Database Tools Matter More Than Ever

-Commercial database systems are expensive, complex, and often overkill for personal projects, startups, or early-stage businesses.
+Commercial database systems are costly, complicated, and frequently unnecessary for side projects, startups, or early-stage companies.

 What Makes a Database Tool “Best” in 2026?